jessepav/lacygoill-wiki-backup/awk/sed.md

     X~
 ↢

-#### Why wasn't the substitution applied on the third line of the output?
+### Why wasn't the substitution applied on the third line of the output?

-Because the line inserted  by `a` is not added to the input  (nor to the pattern space); it will  simply be output at the  end of the current cycle,  or when the next input line is read – with `n` – regardless of the presence of `-n`.
+Because the line appended  by `a` is not added to the input  (nor to the pattern space); it will  simply be output at the  end of the current cycle,  or when the next input line is read – with `n` – regardless of the presence of `-n`.
 While `s` operates on the third *input* line.